 pefile (Python library)

-- ELF Header: Contains the magic bytes (
+- ELF header — magic bytes

-- Section Headers: Describe sections for linking and debugging.
+- Section headers — describe sections for linking and debugging.

 # Display headers